-Computer, animal, and human vision all assume that 3D vision aims to provide us with a metric reconstruction of the physical environment.
-Recent advances in machine learning, single cell recording, virtual reality, and visuomotor control, all challenge this assumption.
-The purpose of this meeting is to bring these different disciplines together to formulate a coherent alternative account of 3D vision.
+Leading approaches to computer vision (SLAM: simultaneous localization and mapping), animal navigation (cognitive maps), and human vision (optimal cue integration), start from the assumption that the aim of 3D vision is to produce a metric reconstruction of the environment.
+Recent advances in machine learning, single-cell recording in animals, virtual reality, and visuomotor control, all challenge this assumption.
+The purpose of this meeting was to bring these different disciplines together to formulate an alternative approach to 3D vision.

-The schedule of talks and speaker biographies will be available shortly.
-Speaker abstracts will be available closer to the meeting date.
-Meeting papers will be published in a future issue of Philosophical Transactions of the Royal Society B.
+The schedule of talks and speaker biographies and abstracts are available below.
+An accompanying journal issue has been published in Philosophical Transactions of the Royal Society B.

 Attending the event